 - Being compassionate, thinking about things from the person’s point of view and being respectful are all important.
 It is as much about the way professionals and residents think about care and their relationships as the actual services available.

-- There are many factors in the lives of residents that are directly impacted by person-centered care.
-Person-centered care can: improve the experience people have of care and help them feel more satisfied; encourage people to lead a more healthy lifestyle, such as exercising or eating healthily; encourage people to be more involved in decisions about their care so they get services and support that are appropriate for their needs.
+- There are many factors in the lives of residents that are directly impacted by person-focused care.
+It can: improve the experience people have of care and help them feel more satisfied; encourage people to lead a more healthy lifestyle, such as exercising or eating healthily; encourage people to be more involved in decisions about their care so they get services and support that are appropriate for their needs.

-- At the independent living level, a person-centered approach will keep residents in their accommodations longer thus creating increased stabilized occupancy.
+- At the independent living level, this approach will keep residents in their accommodations longer thus creating increased stabilized occupancy.
 It also provides a more meaningful experience for the salesperson and a stronger connection with the prospect.